AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 kubectl port-forward deployment/example-myapp 8080:80
 ```

-this will tunnel http://localhost:8080 -> into the cluster -> pod ... so you can use a browser to check it's returning the "welcome to nginx" default page
+This will tunnel http://localhost:8080 -> into the cluster -> pod ... so you can use a browser to check it's returning the "welcome to nginx" default page

+### Creating a service

-tunnelling into the cluster isn't a very practical way to expose your service so let's improve that.
+Tunnelling into the cluster isn't a very practical way to expose your service so let's improve that.

 The first thing we need to do is add a `Service` definition to our Chart.

-create a `templates/service.yaml` file like:
+Create a `templates/service.yaml` file like:

 ```
 apiVersion: v1